-Fiscal year-end close (Accounting).
+See "Fiscal year-end close (Accounting)" on page 34

 Prior Year (Accounting)

 The year-end close process creates a prior year company which Sage 100 Contractor calls the archive company.

 For ledger accounts, Sage 100 Contractor rolls over the ending balances for permanent accounts to become the beginning balances for the new fiscal year.
 All period balances roll over becoming balances in the Last Year column.
 All temporary accounts, such as revenue and expense, start the year with zero balances.